Ancient Landscapes of the Colorado Plateau

 Lon Abbott & Terri Cook

-The Mountaineers Books has a great series of books that I really enjoy and use often.
+Mountaineers Books has a great series of books that I really enjoy and use often.
 They are the Hiking Geology series, and what better place to cover geology than Grand Canyon?!
 This guide takes you down various trails in the canyon while describing the incredible geology you are able to reach out and touch.
-This intimate connection makes the learning the geology most enjoyable!
+This intimate connection makes learning geology the most enjoyable!

+Newly updated and even better.
 This Falcon Guide is an excellent companion for those traveling around the Colorado Plateau.
-Combined with the excellent illustrations of Gloria Brown, the book’s wonderful descriptions of the geology, plants and animals provide those traveling through the Southwest with one of the best nature guides anywhere.
+Combined with the excellent illustrations of Gloria Brown, the book’s wonderful descriptions of the geology, plants, and animals provide those traveling through the Southwest with one of the best nature guides anywhere.

 David Williams was a ranger naturalist at Moab for many years and became frustrated with the guides that were available for the area-so he decided to write his own.
 In his own words: